After-Shock/Cloudbox-wiki/First-Time-Install:-NZBHydra.md

 ## Intro

->NZBHydra is a meta search for NZB indexers.
-It provides easy access to a number of raw and newznab based >indexers.
-You can search all your indexers from one place and use it as indexer source for tools like Sonarr or >CouchPotato.
+[NZBHydra](https://github.com/theotherp/nzbhydra) (by @theotherp) is a meta search tool for NZB indexers.
+It provides easy access to a number of NZB indexers.
+You can search all your indexers from one place and use it as indexer source for tools like Sonarr or CouchPotato.

 _Note: By default, Cloudbox will install NZBHydra1.
-Once NZBHydra2 is out of beta, it will be replaced the current one (you may install NZBHydra2 later, if you decide)._
+Once NZBHydra2 is out of beta, it will be replaced the current one (you may still install NZBHydra2, if you decide)._

 <pre>